The Middleport Pottery of Burgess and Leigh (opened 1888)

 The blunger - washes the clay and converts it to slip

-Location 6 on the index diagram
+Location 6 on the plan

-Burgess and Leigh installed the latest mechanised processes in their potworks - the blunger was one of them.
-William Boulton designed the blunger and patented it in 1874.
+To improve production and the working condition of their employees, Burgess and Leigh installed the latest mechanised processes in their potworks - the blunger was one of them.

 A doctors report to the 1840 commission into child labour in pottery works stated: